-If you’re a writer looking for a unique opportunity to grow as an artist, this large list of 45 fellowships has something for you!
-It includes opportunities all over the world – including the Scandinavian countries, Germany, India, France, Italy, as well as fellowships that let you design your own international travel itinerary.
+If you’re a writer looking for a unique opportunity to grow as an artist, this large list of Fellowships for Creative Writers has something for you!
+It includes opportunities all over the world – including the Scandinavian countries, Germany, India, France, and Italy, as well as fellowships that let you design your own international travel itinerary.
 Each fellowship offers a funded opportunity to fledgling, mid-career, or established writers.
 If one sounds exciting to you, make sure to bookmark it to your ProFellow account!

-Artist Trust Fellowships are designed to recognize artistic achievement, dedication to an artistic discipline and potential for further professional development.
-8 grants at $10,000 each will be awarded in Music, Media, Literary and Craft disciplines are awarded in even-numbered years and Emerging Fields & Cross-Disciplinary, Performing, Visual and Traditional & Folk Arts in odd-numbered years.
-Applicants must be a practicing artist, age 18 or older by application deadline date, a generative artist, and a resident of Washington State at the time of application and when the award is granted.
+Artist Trust Fellowships are designed to recognize artistic achievement, dedication to an artistic discipline, and potential for further professional development.
+8 grants at $10,000 each will be awarded in Music, Media, Literary, and Craft disciplines are awarded in even-numbered years, and Emerging Fields & Cross-Disciplinary, Performing Visual, and Traditional & Folk Arts in odd-numbered years.
+Applicants must be practicing artists, age 18 or older by the application deadline date, a generative artist, and a resident of Washington State at the time of application and when the award is granted.

 The Bard Fiction Prize was created to inspire and assist fledgling fiction writers to strive for their artistic goals and offer a vibrant, creative atmosphere in an academic setting.
 Each year one fellowship is awarded to a promising, emerging American writer.
 In addition to a $30,000 stipend, the winning Fellow receives an appointment as writer in residence at Bard College for one semester, without the expectation that he or she teach traditional courses.
 Fellows must give at least one public lecture during their fellowship.
 Candidates must be US citizens with a published book or novel.